Avocado Ranch Deviled Eggs

 SLICE eggs lengthwise in half.
 REMOVE yolks; place in a medium bowl.

-ADD avocados, dressing, lime juice, 1 tablespoon chopped green onion and garlic salt.
+ADD avocados, dressing, lime juice, 1 tbsp. chopped green onion and garlic salt.
 MASH until well blended.

 DIVIDE yolk mixture evenly between egg whites.